langenhagen/reposet/README.md

 At the moment, I am content with the features that `reposet` provides.
 I intend to add more command line arguments for the commands when the need arises.
 I already thought of some additions and improvements:

-Individual repo definitions could get an additional property that disables pushing (and possibly pulling, respectively).
-Another idea is, that repo definitions could accept empty remotes and remote branches for pushing in order to disable pushing.

 Create a new subcommand `reposet-add [<reposet>] <path> [...]` to add a given git repository to a given reposet via the command line.